alpaddesai/ElectricalMachineDesignAndMicrocontroller/README.md

 All images are either custom by Alpa D Desai or a reference name is included.

 Most of the images are custom.
-Copyright protection is in process.

 ![image](ElectricalMachineDesign.png)